British Prime Minister Rishi Sunak is betting that calmer economic conditions will help him win re-election. - ExBulletin

 LONDON (AP) British Prime Minister Rishi Sunak has presented himself as thorough and evidence-based.
 This is why his bet to call a July 4 UK general election is such a surprise.

 But if the opinion polls before the elections prove him right, he has not changed the situation much, if at all.
-The main opposition Labor Party is widely seen as ahead of the Conservatives, who have been in power since 2010.
+The Labor Party, the main opposition party, is widely seen as ahead of the Conservatives, in power since 2010.

 Sunak became prime minister in October 2022, when he replaced his predecessor Truss and presented himself as a steady pair of hands after Truss shook financial markets with a botched plan of unfunded tax cuts.